 WR The weaker conception of reduction holds when all the successful results of the older and/or less-fundamental theory, O, are obtainable in principle8 from its more-fundamental/successor theory, N (to within some acceptable degree of error, under appropriate conditions, and within the relevant domain).
-This conception of reduction remains neutral in regards to any other beliefs we may have about the relationship between the two theories (see above, $\S1$).
+This conception of reduction remains neutral in regards to any more-specific relationship that may hold between the two theories (see above, §1).

-$^{^7\}mathrm{This}$ is recognised in the case of reduction2, at least (Nickles, 1973; Wimsatt, 1976). $^8\mathrm{See}$ fn.
+7This is recognised in the case of reduction2, at least (Nickles, 1973; Wimsatt, 1976).

+8See fn.
 2.